moushuf-pradhan/the-archisys-times/host-app/README.md

 Please run the commands in the following order

+1. Make sure that you are navigated to the `host-app` directory on your terminal
-1.  `yarn`: Install project dependencies
+2.  `yarn`: Install project dependencies
-2.  `yarn dev`: This should automatically run the app on port `8080`
+3.  `yarn dev`: This should automatically run the app on port `8080`

 Please visit `localhost:8080` on your browser to view the application.